 Basically, there are four phases in Project Procurement Management.
 Plan procurement is a documentation process that identifies what to purchase and who are the suppliers.
 Conduct procurement is an agreement phase with the suppliers by evaluating their bids.
 Control procurement is the monitoring and controlling phase that involves performance measurement practices.
 Buyer controls the supplier and the supplier controls the buyer according to the agreements.
 The last phase is the close procurements phase which supports the project closure.
 It is a process of completing each procurement.

-In this article, we discuss the importance of project procurement management in project management.
+In this article, we discuss the importance of project procurement management in project management and best practices.
 Note that this is an important topic for PMP Exam preparation.